 With this band ostensibly on the verge of the big time in 1974, its record label announced a major U.S. tour; flew me and two other writers to London for interviews and a concert; and readied a full-scale promotional campaign.
 But the tour never happened.
-And when America turned a deaf ear to the group’s record, RCA cancelled its contract.
+And when America turned a deaf ear to the group’s record, RCA canceled its contract.

-Fortunately, though, Horslips remained intact, found a new label and watched its music, which weds traditional Irish instruments to a rock framework, go from good to excellent.
-Potent harmonies and bright melodies abound on the outfit’s latest and best album, which compares favorably with recent work by the Strawbs and Jethro Tull.
+Fortunately, though, Horslips remained intact, found a new label, and watched its music, which weds traditional Irish instruments to a rock framework, go from good to excellent.
+Potent harmonies and bright melodies abound on Aliens, the outfit’s latest and best album, which compares favorably with recent work by the Strawbs and Jethro Tull.